Robust Policy Search for Robot Navigation: RESULTS

 \subsection{Robot Path Planning}

 In this section we cover the problem of safe path planning.
 The objective is to find a stable and efficient trajectory of a rover through a rugged terrain with multiple obstacles.
 It is based on \textit{optimizing rover trajectories} from Wang et al. \cite{wangAISTATS2018}.
-In this case, there are 4 policy parameters.
-We designed a new environment in which a rover has to perform path planning while avoiding obstacles, which might be dangerous for the rover to collide with, and changes in elevation, which might be dangerous as the rover can tip over.
+In this case, there are 4 policy parameters within the $[0,1]$ interval, a pair of 2D reference points for a trajectory defined by a quadratic B-Spline with smoothness condition set to 0 (to enforce it to go through the reference points).
+The robot has to perform path planning while avoiding obstacles, which might be dangerous for the rover to collide with, and steep slopes, which might be dangerous as the rover can tip over.
+The cost for traversing obstacles or getting out of bounds is 20.0, for slopes is 1.0 and a constant cost of 0.05 for penalizing trajectory length.
+The overall policy cost is computed by integrating along the trajectory.
 In the figures, obstacles are red rectangles and slopes are orange regions.
-Uncertainty following the desired trajectory is represented as input noise in the trajectory parameters, meaning that we are interested in finding stable trajectories that avoid the danger that might arise from possible deviations.
-This is a common problem in robot navigation as localization errors might results in the robot not following the desired trajectory accurately \cite{MartinezCantin07RSS,MartinezCantin09AR}.
+We are interested in finding stable trajectories that avoid the danger that might arise from trajectory deviations.
+This is a common problem in robot navigation as localization errors might result in the robot not following the desired trajectory accurately \cite{MartinezCantin07RSS,MartinezCantin09AR}.

-We study this problem using 2 different input noise: $\sigma = 0.015$ and $\sigma=0.02$.
-In both cases, we use 30 initial samples and 40 function evaluations during optimization.
-Figure \ref{fig:robotpush} shows the resulting optimization performance of each of the methods.
+We study this problem using 2 different input noises: $\sigma = 0.015$ and $\sigma=0.02$.
+We use 30 initial samples and 100 function evaluations during optimization.
+Figure \ref{fig:robotpush} shows the resulting optimization performance of each method.
 Figure \ref{fig:roverresults} shows some trajectories obtained using different methods.
-In this problem, applying UBO is not enough, as the results show that it does not improve over BO.
-In order to understand why, we study the function evaluations performed by each method, shown in Figure \ref{fig:rovertraces}.
-We can see how, greedy methods cannot recover from a biased models as shown by the high density of the trajectories.
-Contrary to that, the stochastic approach do not suffer from it and keep exploring with different trajectories.
-This shows how UBO-SP and UBO-SPx4 methods are more robust to mismodeling errors and how the improved exploration helps in finding better safe trajectories.
+We can see how both BO and UBO are prone to get stuck in suboptimal trajectories as solutions while Boltzmann selection methods return a solution closer to the safe trajectory.